vault27/Foundation/ipsec.md

 - IKE Phase 1 — Establish a secure channel (IKE SA) - starts with UDP/500, may switch to UDP/4500
     - `Main mode` - 6 messages
     - `Aggressive mode` - 3 messages
-    - SA negotiation
+    - SA negotiation - Agree on crypto parametersn
     - DH key exchange
-    - Authentication
+    - Authentication - encrypted already
     - NAT-T negotiation
     - IKE SA - one for inbound and outbound - IKE SA is bidirectional
     - Local SPI → The SPI that your router uses when sending ISAKMP messages